saltstack/salt-enhancement-proposals/master_key_rotation_for_disconnected_minions.md

 This is a problem e.g. with end user desktops/laptops that aren't ALWAYS connected to the master.

 The goal is a key management that allows for
-- Expiring and future (post-expire) keys
+- Expiring and replacement keys
 - Key rotation
-- Distribution of the post-expire key before the current key expires.
+- Distribution of the replacement key before the current key expires.

 Related issues:
 - https://github.com/saltstack/salt/issues/59149